I. What is the Resurrection?

 He calls this the “minimum facts argument.”
 All serious New Testament scholars accept these four historical facts.

 The four facts that prove the resurrection are:

 - The disciples were convinced they had seen literal appearances of the risen Jesus

 - Paul’s conversion experience (and that he believed that he saw the risen Jesus)

 So, where does this historical evidence lead us?
 The resurrection is indisputable!

 We have presented twelve undeniable facts to prove the resurrection occurred.
 And scholars are in near-unanimous agreement on these facts.

 How do you see Jesus?
 Is he a helpful teacher to listen to occasionally?
-Or is Jesus the risen King who is in heaven ready to save any who trust in him?
+Or is Jesus, the risen King in heaven, ready to save anyone who trusts him?

 Habermas, G. R. (1996).
 The Historical Jesus: Ancient Evidence for the Life of Christ.
 Joplin, MO: College Press Publishing Company.